tinyzimmer/gst-pipeline-operator/README.md

 # gst-pipeline-operator

-A Kubernetes operator for processing audio and video
+A Kubernetes operator for running audio/video processing pipelines